xinity/dcos-docs-site/pages/services/beta-storage/0.3.0-beta/release-notes/index.md

 enterprise: true
 ---

+# Version 0.3.1

+* This version of the DC/OS Storage Service requires DC/OS version 1.12 or later.

+## Updates

+* Fixed the `minDcosReleaseVersion` on the package so the package does not install on 1.11 (or older) DC/OS.

 # Version 0.3.0

 * This version of the DC/OS Storage Service requires DC/OS version 1.12 or later.